Flash-X/Flash-X-docs/docs/source/Grid.rst

 hierarchical fashion using a tree data structure.
 The blocks at the root of the tree have the largest cells, while their children have smaller cells and are said to be refined.
-Three rules govern the establishment of refined child blocks in .
+Three rules govern the establishment of refined child blocks in ``PARAMESH``.
 First, a refined child block must be one-half as large as its parent block in each spatial dimension.
-Second, a block’s children must be nested; , the child blocks must fit within their parent block and cannot overlap one another, and the complete set of children of a block must fill its volume.
+Second, a block’s children must be nested; *i.e.*, the child blocks must fit within their parent block and cannot overlap one another, and the complete set of children of a block must fill its volume.
 Thus, in :math:`d` dimensions a given block has either zero or :math:`2^d` children.
 Third, blocks which share a common border may not differ from each other by more than one level of refinement.

 A simple two-dimensional domain is shown in , illustrating the rules above.
-Each block contains :math:`\code{nxb}\times\code{nyb}\times\code{nzb}` interior cells and a set of guard cells.
+Each block contains
+:math:`{\tt nxb}\times{\tt nyb}\times{\tt nzb}` interior cells and a set
+of guard cells.
 The guard cells contain boundary information needed to update the interior cells.
 These can be obtained from physically neighboring blocks, externally specified boundary conditions, or both.

 .. container:: center